Wall Panelling Cost

 • Design and room check — If you’re installing shaker-style panels or panels made from decorative moulding, a design will be sketched out first and made to work with the shape of the room and any features.
 A tradesperson can then take the measurements and order the materials.

 • Surface prep — The walls will be prepared so they are clean, flat and ready for panelling.
+It’s better to remove loose wallpaper and scrape back any flaking paint first so the panels stick properly.
+Panelling is best installed on a smooth surface.
 If it is an open framework style, the wall will be smoothed and painted first so the wall between the panels looks right.

 During the Job